Hendrik Seyffardt: Death

 After Hitler had approved Anton Mussert as "Leider van het Nederlandse Volk" (Leader of the Dutch People) in December 1942, he was allowed to form a national government institute, a Dutch shadow cabinet called "Gemachtigden van den Leider", which would advise Seyss-Inquart from 1 February 1943.
 The institute would consist of a number of deputies in charge of defined functions or departments within the administration, and on 4 February Seyffardt was appointed “Deputy for special services”, announced through the press.

-As a result, the Dutch communist resistance group CS-6 under Dr. Gerrit Kastein, concluded that the new institute would eventually lead to a National-Socialist government, which would then introduce general conscription to enable the call-up of Dutch nationals to the Eastern Front.
+As a result, the Dutch communist resistance group CS-6 under Dr. Gerrit Kastein concluded that the new institute would eventually lead to a National-Socialist government, which would then introduce general conscription to enable the call-up of Dutch nationals to the Eastern Front.
 However, in reality, the Nazis only saw Mussert and the NSB as a useful Dutch tool to enable general co-operation, and Seyss-Inquart had further assured Mussert post his December 1942 meeting with Hitler that general conscription was not on the agenda.
 However, CS-6 assessed that Seyffardt was the first person eligible for an attack, after the heavily protected Mussert.

-After approval from the Dutch government in exile, on the evening of Friday 5 February 1943, after answering a knock at his front door in Scheveningen, The Hague Seyffardt was shot twice by student Jan Verleun who had accompanied Dr. Kastein on the mission.
+After approval from the Dutch government in exile, on the evening of Friday 5 February 1943, after answering a knock at his front door in The Hague, Seyffardt was shot twice by student Jan Verleun who had accompanied Dr. Kastein on the mission.
 A day later Seyffardt succumbed to his wounds in hospital.
-A private military ceremony was arranged at the Binnenhof, The Hague attended by family and friends and with Mussert in attendance, after which he was cremated.
+A private military ceremony was arranged at the Binnenhof, The Hague, attended by family and friends and with Mussert in attendance, after which he was cremated.
 Verleun was executed on 7 January 1944.
-On 7 February, CS-6 shot fellow institute member “Gemachtigde voor de Volksvoorlichting” (Attorney for the national relations) H. Reydon and his wife.
+On 7 February, CS-6 shot fellow institute member “Gemachtigde voor de Volksvoorlichting” (Attorney for the national relations) Hermannus Reydon and his wife.
 His wife died on the spot, while Reydon died on 24 August of his wounds.
 The gun used in this attack had been given to Dr. Kastein by Sicherheitsdienst (SD) agent Van der Waals, and after tracking him back through information, arrested him on 19 February.
 Two days later Dr. Kastein committed suicide so as not to give away Dutch Resistance information under torture.
 Seyffardt and Reydon's deaths led to massive Nazi reprisals in the occupied Netherlands, under Operation Silbertanne.